 Our commercial success depends in part on our ability to obtain and maintain patent protection and trade secret protection for our product candidates, proprietary technologies and their uses as well as our ability to operate without infringing upon the proprietary rights of others.
 We generally seek to protect our proprietary position by filing patent applications in the United States and abroad related to our product candidates, proprietary technologies and their uses that are important to our business.
 Our patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless, and until, patents issue from such applications, and then only to the extent the issued claims cover the technology.
 There can be no assurance that our patent applications or those of our licensors will result in additional patents being issued or that issued patents will afford sufficient protection against competitors with similar technology, nor can there be any assurance that the patents issued will not be infringed, designed around or invalidated by third parties.
 Even issued patents may later be found invalid or unenforceable or may be modified or revoked in proceedings instituted by third parties before various patent offices or in courts.
-Further, we have one granted patent (U.S. patent no. 11,136,557) and three pending patent applications (U.S. patent application nos.
-16/486,681, 17/725,289 and 17,468,290), that were made with government support, that may be subject, under certain circumstances, to march-in-rights under 35 U.S.C.
+Further, we have three granted patents (U.S. patent nos.
+11,136,557, 11,634,691 and 10,988,519) and four pending patent applications (U.S. patent application nos.
+16/486,681, 17,468,290, 17/156,023 and 18/184,184), that were made with government support, that may be subject, under certain circumstances, to march-in-rights under 35 U.S.C.
 203, which is a right that allows the government, in certain limited circumstances, to force a party with a license to intellectual property funded, at least in part, by the government, to grant a license to such property to another entity.
-U.S. patent no. 11,136,557 was made with the support of U.C.
-Berkeley and relates to our A101 vector.
+U.S. patent nos.
+11,136,557 and 11,634,691 were made with the support of U.C.
+Berkeley and relate to our A101 vector of our 4D-710 and 4D-725 product candidates.
+U.S. patent no. 10,988,519 was made with the support of University of Pennsylvania and relates to our short-form human complement factor H (sCFH) payload of our 4D-175 product candidate.
 The degree of future protection for our proprietary rights is uncertain.
 Only limited protection may be available and may not adequately protect our rights or permit us to gain or keep any competitive advantage.
 If we do not adequately protect our intellectual property and proprietary technology, competitors may be able to use our product candidates and proprietary technologies and erode or negate any competitive advantage we may have, which could seriously harm our business.